First Pentecostal Church of North Little Rock: Architecture

 The building was designed by architect Michael R. Hahn and built by Matson Construction, while the stained glass was done by IHS Studios.
 The building is in the Beaux Arts style.
 Distinct features of the building include a 193 ft. steeple, a 69,000 sq. ft. sanctuary made of marble (including 2,000-year-old stone from Jerusalem), a 3,364 sq. ft. rotunda, a 75 ft. high dome with 2,400 sq. ft. of stained glass, an additional 4,500 sq. ft. of stained glass throughout the facility, and a 25 ft. statue of the angel Gabriel lofted in the main sancutuary.

 Events

 I AM Easter production

-I AM is FPCNLR's yearly Easter production, performed in various forms since 2014.
+I AM is FPCNLR's biennial Easter production, performed in various forms since 2014.
 The show features a cast of 500 adults and children, a 50-person choir, live animals, and special effects.
 The script is based on the English Standard Version of the gospel of John, with music recorded by Prague Philharmonic Orchestra serving as part of the show's soundtrack, alongside live music.
 In 2024, the production was attended by roughly 20,000 people across all showings.
+In 2026, there were 13 performances, including one in Spanish.